-When reconnecting a connector to the PCB, make sure to connect it on the correct location and do NOT apply force, as this may damage the connector or connector pins of the PCB.
+When reconnecting a connector to the PCB, make sure to connect it on the correct location and do NOT apply force, as this may damage the connector or connector

-- 2 Route the wiring harness through the appropriate harness retainers towards the wifi control PCB. - 3 Connect the wiring harness to the wifi control PCB. - 4 Fix the wiring harness using new tie straps (if needed).
+- 2 Route the wiring harness through the appropriate harness retainers towards the wifi control PCB. - 3 Connect the wiring harness to the wifi control PCB. - Fix the wiring harness using new tie straps (if needed).